Fonta1n3/Plasma/Readme.md

 Plasma acts like a lightning node to issue commands directly to your node over the lightning network.
 Thanks to [@jb55](https://github.com/jb55) for developing [LNSocket](https://github.com/jb55/lnsocket) which makes this possible.
 For more information about LNSocket check out this [video](https://www.youtube.com/watch?v=LZLRCPNn7vA).

+⚠️ Plasma is in beta!

+## Features
+- LNSocket/LNLink for connectiong to your node
+- Bolt12 send/receive
+- Bolt11 send/receive
+- Taproot addresses for onchain deposits
+- Onchain send and receive
+- Payment history
+- Onchain UTXOs
+- Add channels
+- Rebalance channels

+Todo:
+- Bypass the onchain wallet with psbt's when creating channels.
+- Coin control when spending from onchain wallet.
+- Fee settings for onchain wallet.

 ## Build Plasma from source
 <br/><img src="./Images/build_from_source.png" alt="" width="400"/><br/>
 * Download Xcode